-Devon, Philadelphia Information
+Devon, Pennsylvania Information

 Located over 20 miles from the heart of Philadelphia, Pennsylvania, Devon is a census-designed place (CDP) that is home to over 1,560 residents as of July 1, 2016.
 Development in the area began in the 19th century.
 Since the Revolutionary War era, this stretch of land was mostly uninhabited.
 There was only one road, Conestoga Road, which spanned from Lancaster to what is now Philadelphia.
 There are still several pre-Revolutionary War homes standing in the area and are considered important historical landmarks.

-Devon, Philadelphia Details
+Devon, Pennsylvania Details

 Some individuals choose to take public transportation into the city of Philadelphia.
 Residents can take the train (via the Paoli/Thorndale Line Regional Rail) between Devon and Philadelphia if they so desire.
 Bus Route 106 also connects residents traveling to and from Philly.